 Lok Sabha elections 2019: Mehbooba Mufti files nomination from Anantnag

-Anantnag, Apr 03: Jammu and Kashmir Peoples Democratic Party president and former J&K Chief Minister Mehbooba Mufti has filed her nomination from Anantnag parliamentary constituency for the upcoming Lok Sabha elections 2019.
+Anantnag, Apr 03: Jammu and Kashmir Peoples Democratic Party (PDP) president and former J&K chief minister Mehbooba Mufti has filed her nomination from Anantnag parliamentary constituency for the upcoming Lok Sabha elections 2019.

 The development comes moments after actor-turned politician Jaya Prada, who had joined the BJP on March 26, filed her nomination from Rampur Lok Sabha constituency.